CoolGTX-QA/AI-Agent_BlockchainTesting/README.md

 ## 🌟 What This System Does

-- **5 specialized AI agents** work together on research tasks
+- **5 specialized AI agents** work together on Auditing an Smart Contract of a Blockchain Network.
-- Each agent has a unique role (Planner, Engineer, Scientist, Executor, Critic)
+- Each agent has a unique role (Planner, QA Engineer, Executor, Smart-Contract Auditor).
-- Agents are automatically **paid in USDC cryptocurrency** for their contributions
+- Uses **Circle's Programmable Wallets** for blockchain transactions.
-- Uses **Circle's Programmable Wallets** for blockchain transactions
+- Validate the Node to Node transaction in the BlockChain Network.
-- Runs on **Solana DevNet** (test network with fake money)
+- Runs on **Solana DevNet** (test network with fake money).

 ## 🚀 Quick Start